adishijha/Women-s-Safety/README.md

 This website is designed to alert contacts of a women in case of an emergency.

-Tech used is HTML, CSS, Python, Django and Sqlite
+Tech used is HTML, CSS, Bootstrap, Python, Django and Sqlite

 Features offered are as follows: